 Ask students to consider the ethical, social and moral implications of manufacture and production costs.
 What are the implications of outsourcing manufacture to different countries, or using only local labour, for example?

-5. Marketing Focus
+Marketing Focus

-Ask students to assess the same product from the Design Museum Shop in terms of its packaging and branding, using the Evaluation Branding Worksheet https://ventura.designmuseum.org/resources/evaluating-branding-worksheet/
+Ask students to assess the same product in terms of its packaging and branding, using the Evaluation Branding Sheet https://ventura.designmuseum.org/resources/evaluating-brandingworksheet/